 Participation in peer review or peer review education is mandatory for CPM recertification.
 The CPM credential is renewed every three years.
 A CPM with inactive or expired status is bound by all policies regarding NARM Community Peer Review, Complaint Review, and Grievance Mechanism.
 Failure to respond to a complaint will result in revocation of the credential.

-NARM Accountability policy was expanded in 2007.
-Participation in NARM Complaint Review or Grievance Mechanism is now mandatory for a CPM applicant named in a complaint.
+Participation in NARM Complaint Review or Grievance Mechanism is mandatory for a CPM applicant named in a complaint.